wcc19940308/friendly-github-intro/README.md

 ***
 We have a living [Etherpad](https://public.etherpad-mozilla.org/p/2016-11-02-friendly-github-intro) for the workshop on November 2nd, 2016.
-We have a living [Etherpad](https://public.etherpad-mozilla.org/p/2016-07-22-friendly-github-intro) for the workshop on July 22nd, 2016.
 ***

 # Beginners guide to version control with git